 - Debriefing procedures.

-BOCES has established policies and procedures to contact parents, guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal.
-At Capital Region BOCES, the following communication methods are taken:
+The BOCES has established policies and procedures to contact parents, guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal.
+In the Albany-Schoharie-Schenectady Saratoga BOCES, the following communication methods are taken:

 - Building level administrators will communicate with home school personnel, parents/guardians or others in parental relation to students in BOCES programs.
 Determination on timing, method and scope of contact will be the responsibility of building administration.

-The BOCES-wide Safety Plan provides the framework for the Building-level Emergency Response Plan.
+The BOCES-wide School Safety Plan provides the framework for the Building-level Emergency Response Plan.

-BOCES is fortunate to have substantial ties to the communities of Albany, Schenectady and Schoharie County.
+The Albany-Schoharie-Schenectady-Saratoga BOCES is fortunate to have substantial ties to the communities of Albany, Schenectady and Schoharie County.
 If there were to be an emergency within our facility, that facility would call 911 for emergency assistance.
-If involvement is needed from other local government agencies, the District Superintendent or designee would act as that contact person.
-Additional procedures for communications can be found in the Building-level Emergency Response Plan including local emergency contacts and phone numbers, and the NYS/BOCES Communication Flow Chart.
+If involvement is needed from other local government agencies, then the District Superintendent/designee or Corporate ERT would act as that contact person.
+Additional procedures for communications can be found in the Building-level Emergency Response Plan including local emergency contacts and phone numbers.
 These contacts provide guidance for obtaining assistance during emergencies from emergency services organizations and local government.
-The following examples are the types of arrangements that could be used by the district:
+The following examples are the types of arrangements that could be used by the BOCES:

 - Deputy Superintendent (IC-Incident Commander or backup IC) in an emergency would contact the county dispatch center for fire, EMS, or police by calling 911.